 To attend the diabetes prevention program, you must be at high risk of diabetes and aged 45 years and above, unless you are Aboriginal or Torres Strait Islander.

 You will need a referral, although self-referrals are also accepted.
 Call us on 1800 242 696 to find out about the types of tests you will be advised to take before participating in this program.

 Public diabetes education services are available to people who work, live or study in Latrobe City.
 We prioritise our services for people on low-medium incomes and holders of concession cards.

 Private diabetes education services are available for people with allied health MBS referrals, eligible DVA referrals and those with private health insurance.

 Claims under TAC and WorkCover are not eligible.

 The support groups are open to people with diabetes who live in Latrobe City Council.

 Call 1800 242 696 to discuss your individual situation.
 We can discuss costs with you before any treatment begins.

-The diabetes prevention program is free for most people, although it will cost high income earners $50 in total.
+The diabetes prevention program is free for most people, although there may be a fee for high income earners.

 Concession card holders